 Looking back towards the town from the waterfront a casino could be seen.
 It may have been there for the use of the many cruise ship passengers that visit the place.
 Further on from that there were some decidedly European looking buildings.
 I was really starting to wonder if I was even in the South Pacific anymore!
 Aside from the crystal blue waters, there was nothing about this place that felt like a Pacific island.

-The level of development on New Caledonia was different to other South Pacific Islands.
+The level of development in New Caledonia was different to other South Pacific Islands.
 All of the colourful buildings and the roads looked shiny and new.
 I even noticed several buildings that were over 10 stories tall!
 That is a bit of an anomaly in the South Pacific where things tend to be low rise.

 The roads were immaculate and set out in an easy to navigate grid system.
-This meant that I pretty much just needed to walk up one street to get from the waterfront to the top of the hill where my accomodation was.
+This meant that I pretty much just needed to walk up one street to get from the waterfront to the top of the hill where my accommodation was.

 It was alive with lights, Christmas decorations and a 2 metre tall Santa.
 With a trusty snowman at his side.
+Nevermind that snow has never fallen in Oceania.
+Obviously, they were trying to put a piece of Europe in the south Pacific.

 As if that wasn’t Christmasy enough, there were speakers throughout the park playing Christmas songs really loudly.